Definition of Genre

-As a literary device, genre is like an implied social contract between writers and their readers.
+As a literary device, the genre is like an implied social contract between writers and their readers.
 This does not mean that writers must abide by all conventions associated with a specific genre.
-However, there are organizational patterns within genre that readers tend to expect.
-Genre expectations allow readers to feel familiarity with the literary work and help them to organize the information presented by the writer.
+However, there are organizational patterns within a genre that readers tend to expect.
+Genre expectations allow readers to feel familiar with the literary work and help them to organize the information presented by the writer.
 In addition, keeping with genre conventions can establish a writer’s relationship with their readers and a framework for their literature.

-Example 1: Macbeth (William Shakespeare)
+Example 1: Macbeth by William Shakespeare

 Tomorrow, and tomorrow, and tomorrow,

 Creeps in this petty pace from day to day